MPAS-Dev/compass/test/_sources/developers_guide/quick_start.rst.txt

 In this example, we branched off ``origin/master``, but you could start from any branch, which is specified by the last ``git worktree`` argument.

-In each new branch directory that you make, you will need to make a copy of ``ocean.cfg`` or ``landice.cfg`` and alter the copy to point to the MPAS executable.
 There are two ways to build the MPAS executable:

 1. Compass submodule (easier): This guarantees that the MPAS commit matches compass.
+It is also the default location for finding the MPAS model so you don't need to specify the ``-p`` flag at the command line or put the MPAS model path in your config file (if you even need a config file at all).

    .. code-block:: bash

      git submodule update --init --recursive
      cd MPAS-Model/ocean/develop/
-     # load modules (see machine-specific instructions below)
+     # load modules
      make gfortran CORE=ocean

+   For the "load modules" step, see :ref:`machines` for specific instructions.

-2. Other MPAS directory (advanced): Create your own MPAS-Model repository elsewhere on disk, make an ``ocean.cfg`` or ``landice.cfg`` that specifies the absolute path to MPAS-Model repo where the ``ocean_model`` or ``landice_model`` executable is found.
+2. Other MPAS directory (advanced): Create your own clone of the MPAS-Model repository elsewhere on disk.
+Either make an ``ocean.cfg`` or ``landice.cfg`` that specifies the absolute path to MPAS-Model repo where the ``ocean_model`` or ``landice_model`` executable is found, or specify this path on the command line with ``-p``.
 You are responsible for knowing if this particular version of MPAS-Model is compatible with the version of ``compass`` that you are using.
 The simplest way to set up a new MPAS repo in a new directory is: